ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 - Terminology
     - Slightly confusing terms used for management of Groups, Cores and IoT cores.
     - Is a Greengrass core a "Thing" as well as a Greengrass Core?
-- It’s quite a lot more complicated than originally put forward by AWS and my preconceptions about the services.
+- It is quite a lot more complicated than originally put forward by AWS and my preconceptions about the services.
     - I have yet to explore Cloudformation and Terraform deeply but I could imagine there might be some inefficiencies in stack deployment.

 ![Solving the challenges of IoT with AWS](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/solving_aws_challenges.png)